Common tangents of two disjoint polygons in linear time and constant workspace: Basic terminology and notation

-A \emph{simple polygon}, or just a \emph{polygon}, with \emph{corners} $x_0,\ldots,x_{n-1}$ is a closed polygonal curve in the plane composed of $n$ \emph{edges} $x_0x_1,\ldots,x_{n-2}x_{n-1},x_{n-1}x_0$ such that the segments have no common points other than the common endpoints of pairs of consecutive edges.
-The region of the plane bounded by a polygon $P$ (including $P$ itself) is a \emph{polygonal region}.
+For any two points $a$ and $b$ in the plane, the closed line segment with endpoints $a$ and $b$ is denoted by $ab$.
+When $a\neq b$, the line passing through $a$ and $b$ is denoted by $\LLL(a,b)$.
+The segment $ab$ and the line $\LLL(a,b)$ are considered \emph{oriented} in the direction from $a$ towards $b$.
+A \emph{simple polygon} or just a \emph{polygon} with \emph{corners} $a_0,\ldots,a_{n-1}$, denoted by $\PPP(a_0,\ldots,a_{n-1})$, is a closed curve in the plane composed of $n$ \emph{edges} $a_0a_1,\ldots,a_{n-2}a_{n-1},a_{n-1}a_0$ that have no common points other than the common endpoints of pairs of edges consecutive in that cyclic order.
+The polygon $\PPP(a_0,\ldots,a_{n-1})$ is considered \emph{oriented} so that its \emph{forward} traversal visits corners $a_0,\ldots,a_{n-1}$ in this cyclic order.
+A \emph{polygonal region} is a closed and bounded region of the plane whose boundary is a polygon.
+For any two points $a=(a_x,a_y)$ and $b=(b_x,b_y)$ in $\setR^2$, we let

-Assume for the rest of this paper that $P_0$ and $P_1$ are two disjoint simple polygons with $n_0$ and $n_1$ corners, respectively.
-(We allow one of $P_0$ and $P_1$ to be contained in the ``interior region'' of the other -- in that case our algorithm will report that the convex hulls are nested and no outer common tangent exists.)
-Assume that $P_k$ is defined by a read-only array of its corners $\pp k0,\pp k1,\ldots,\pp k{n_k-1}$ for $k\in\{0,1\}$.
-Assume further, without loss of generality, that the corners of $P_0$ are given in counterclockwise order and the corners of $P_1$ are given in clockwise order.
-(The orientation of a polygon can be easily tested in linear time using constant workspace, and the algorithm can choose to traverse the polygon forwards or backwards, accordingly.)
-Finally, assume that the corners are in general position in the sense that $P_0$ and $P_1$ have no corners in common and the combined set of corners $\{\pp 00,\ldots,\pp 0{n_0-1},\pp 10,\ldots,\pp 1{n_1-1}\}$ contains no triple of collinear points.